UtrechtUniversity/researchcloud-items/doc/playbooks/keycloak.md

 Nginx fronts Keycloak as a reverse proxy and offloads ssl.
 As a consequence, Keycloak will report its realm endpoints as having 'http' scheme instead of 'https'.
-To compensate for the proxy, set an alternative frontend url for each realm that you have added to the system:
+To compensate for the proxy, use the Keycloak admin console to set an alternative frontend url for each realm that you have added to the system:
 ```
     Alternative frontend url:  https://<hostname>/auth
 ```
-NB: Do *NOT* update the *master* realm Alternative frontend url!!
+NB: Do **NOT** update the *master* realm settings!!

 ## Variables